NextGenIntelligence/CLBL/README.md

 # CLBL
 CLBL is a C++14 header-only library for creating generic, statically dispatched callable objects by wrapping free functions, member functions and callable objects -- *without using type erasure* (yet still convertible to `std::function`).
 This library is intended to be useful for both template metaprogramming and general C++ programming, with the following goals:

+1. Allow creation of callable wrappers with function types deduced for non-overloaded cases
-1. Eliminate the semantic barriers separating free functions, member functions, and "callable objects"
+2. Eliminate the semantic barriers that separate free functions, member functions, and "callable objects"
-2. Improve performance over type-erased function wrappers like `std::function'
+3. Improve performance over type-erased function wrappers like `std::function' *(todo - need to add argument binding features, benchmarks)*
-3. provide metaprogramming facilities for all things callable
+4. provide metaprogramming facilities for all things callable

 CLBL is a shortening of the word "callable."